rockwelln/yaoh_ui/README.md

 ![](http://buildbot.bxl.netaxis.be/badges/builder-orange_apio_ui.svg)
-# Orange APIO UI
+# APIO Yaoh UI

-This project hold the development for the APIO UI running at Orange.
+This project hold the development for the APIO orchestration UI.
-In the future it should become the product UI.

-N.B it also include the provisioning-UI
+This include the provisioning UI and a bunch of custom to also serve the NP UI.

+The version in this repo is *not* representative.
+Projects using this UI embed it in the their own repo using sub-modules.
+That's why it's important to *never* squash or delete commits as soon as they are pushed.

 -----